-As we sign up for more and more online services every day, we have a forever increasing number of passwords and other credentials.
-With data breaches a common occurrence these days, it is pertinent to keep a regular check on your passwords.
+As we sign up for more and more online services, we have a forever increasing number of passwords and other credentials to manage.
+With data breaches being a common occurrence, it is pertinent to keep a regular check on your passwords.

-Since a lot of us are working at home, it’s probably a good time to indulge into some ‘spring cleaning’ of sorts.
-It’s a good idea to spend 10-15 minutes every month on your password manager so as to declutter your experience and benefit from uncompromised security.
+Since many of us are working at home, now could be a good time to indulge in some ‘spring cleaning’ of sorts.
+It’s a good idea to spend 10-15 minutes every month on your password manager to declutter and benefit from uncompromised security.

 Change your weak and compromised passwords

 Much has been said about the need for strong and unique passwords.
 Yet, every publicized data breach incident reveals that many people still opt for weak and common passwords.

 While Enpass helps you generate strong passwords, those secure and unique passwords could also be compromised in the case of a data breach.
 Enpass allows you to check your passwords against a database of breached passwords – maintained by Have I Been Pwned.
 These passwords are, of course, considered to be at much higher risk and should not be used anymore.

 Use unique passwords